-When we are happy, we are perceiving life situations and circumstances to be good.
-Perception is largely based from the mind and established previously you are not the mind.
+When we are happy, we are perceiving life situations and circumstances to be good or how we want them.
+Perception is largely based from the mind which is built from that past, that is already not a reality.

-When you are angry, depressed and fearful with awareness you can still have a deep level of peace from within even in these states that don’t feel the greatest.
+When you are angry, depressed and fearful with awareness you can still have a deep level of peace from within even when these states don’t feel good at all.

 Higher Consciousness Emotional Intelligence

 You are the awareness behind the thought or the emotion, NOT the thought or emotion itself.
-The awareness of these thoughts and emotions is consciousness and the reflection of consciousness that transcends all thoughts and emotions is peace.
+The nothingness awareness between these thoughts and emotions is consciousness and the reflection of consciousness that transcends all thoughts and emotions is the being of deep peace.

 Finding the peace that you are is the highest emotional intelligence because it is consciousness intelligence which is unaffected by the perceived universe of things.